What Is Facelift Surgery?

-It’s very important to ask your plastic surgeon questions about your facelift procedure.
-It’s natural to feel some anxiety, whether it’s excitement for your anticipated new look or a bit of preoperative stress.
+It is very important to ask your plastic surgeon questions about your facelift procedure.
+It’s also natural to feel some anxiety, whether the excitement for your anticipated new look or a bit of preoperative stress.
 Don’t be shy about discussing these feelings with your plastic surgeon.

-Following your physician’s instructions is key to the success of your surgery.
-It is important that the surgical incisions are not subjected to excessive force, abrasion, or motion during the time of healing.
+The key to the success of your surgery is by following your physician’s instructions.
+It is important that the surgical incisions will not subject to excessive force, abrasion, or motion during the time of healing.
 Avoid wearing any clothing that must go over your head.
 Your doctor will give you specific instructions on how to care for yourself.